One of the biggest problems backyard chicken owners face during the winter months is keeping their egg supply going.

 I’ve raised chickens for over 7 years and know just how bad it feels to see your egg production go down from 12 fresh eggs every day to 1 or 2 eggs… if you’re lucky!

-Keeping your hens laying during winter can be difficult and you will definitely need more than just additional lighting.
+Keeping your hens lying during winter can be difficult, and you will definitely need more than just additional lighting.
 However, after reading the second chapter of our definitive guide, you will know exactly what it takes to keep your supply of fresh eggs during the winter months.

 And it’s not a cruel expectation to hope for eggs to continue during the winter… as long as you are providing for your birds.

 Should I Force My Hens To Lay Eggs During Winter?

 Before we look at how to make your chickens lay eggs during the winter months, the first thing we need to look at is, should we make our chickens lay eggs during the winter months?